 Follow these steps

-- Grab the band with both hands
+- Grab the band with both hands so there is no slack in the bottom position

-- Pull towards your belly button until your elbows pass your upper body – neutral grip
+- Pull towards your belly button until your elbows pass your upper body

 - Return slowly to the starting position (resist against the pull of the band)